Memory effects in a dynamical decoupling process: Measure of memory effects for dynamical decoupling

 \subsection{Memory effects with specific time instants}

 Intuitively, there exists some special time instants in a dynamical decoupling process that are closely related to the environmental memory effects.
-For example, in one cycle of parity kicks described by Eq.\ (\ref{Eqn:PKCycle}), the information about the system's history in $[0,\tau]$ [stored in $\rho_{SE}(\tau)$] is exploited to time-reverse the dynamics after the first kick and ultimately eliminate the influence of environment at $2\tau$ (after the second kick).
-This motivates us to focus on the memory effects associated with specific time instants (e.g., $t_1=\tau$ and $t_2=2\tau$ in a parity kick cycle), rather than maximize the memory effects over all the possible $t_1$ and $t_2$ in a time interval like $[0,\infty]$ or $[0,t_{max}]$.
+For example, in one cycle of parity kicks described by Eq.\ (\ref{Eqn:PKCycle}), the information about the system's history in $[0,\tau]$ [stored in $\rho_{S\!E}(\tau)$] is exploited to time-reverse the dynamics after the first kick and ultimately eliminate the influence of environment at $2\tau$ (after the second kick).
+This motivates us to focus on the memory effects associated with specific time instants (e.g., $t_1=\tau$ and $t_2=2\tau$ in a parity kick cycle), rather than maximize the memory effects over all the possible $t_1$ and $t_2$ in a time interval like $[0,\infty]$ as in Ref.\ \cite{Hou2015} or a finite one $[0,t_{max}]$ as in Ref.\ \cite{Hou2024}.
 Such a treatment is expected to help us establish simple and quantitative connections between the dynamical decoupling characteristics and strength of memory effects.
 Moreover, the computational effort would be significantly reduced since the maximization over the time instants are not required.

 According to Eq.\ (\ref{Eqn:NM}), one can quantify the strength of memory effects (in terms of dynamical maps) associated with two specific time instants $t_1$ and $t_2$ (let $t_0$ be fixed) simply by